 - To view basic information (such as microprocessor and memory information) about your computer, do the following: - 1.
 Click the Start button to open the Start menu. - 2.
-Depending on your Windows version, do one of the following: - For Windows 7: Right-click Computer, and then click Properties. - For Windows 10: Click Settings → System → About. - To view detailed information about the devices (such as the optical drive and network adapters) on your computer, do the following: - 1.
+Depending on your Microsoft® Windows® operating system version, do one of the following: - For Windows 7: Right-click Computer, and then click Properties. - For Windows 10: Click Settings → System → About. - To view detailed information about the devices (such as the optical drive and network adapters) on your computer, do the following: - 1.
 Depending on your Windows version, do one of the following: - For Windows 7: Click the Start button to open the Start menu.
-Right-click Computer, and then click Properties. - For Windows 10: Right-click the Start button to open the Start context menu. - 2.
-Click Device Manager.
+Right-click Computer, and then click Properties. - For Windows 10: Right-click the Start button to open the Start context menu.

+Locate and double-click your device in Device Manager to view device properties.
 Type the administrator password or provide confirmation if prompted.